CCB offers three concentrations for our undergraduate students:

 The Chemical and Physical Biology (CPB) concentration provides students with a broad foundation in the physical and life sciences.
 This concentration is designed for students interested in applying quantitative tools, physical concepts, and chemical principles to the study of biology.

 Get in with Gregg Tucci, who can help you strategize how to navigate your undergraduate studies, and generate and upload a plan of study to the documents section of your my.harvard.edu account.
 If/when you wish to declare your concentration, submit a declaration concentration request on my.harvard.edu.

-If you're intereseted in the joint AB/AM degree in Chemistry, we advise you discuss your decision with your Resident Dean and Gregg Tucci, Co-Director of Undergraduate Studies.
+If you're intereseted in the joint AB/AM degree in Chemistry, we advise you to discuss your decision with your Resident Dean and Gregg Tucci, Co-Director of Undergraduate Studies.
 For application information or to confirm your application submission, contact Kathy Oakley.
 Please see the following links for more information: